 Unfortunately, Ambassador Aviation aircraft can only seat up to 14 passengers at a time, so deciding who to rescue is incredibly difficult.

 The most challenging part is deciding who to put on the flight.
 There are sick and injured people, pregnant women, and families with many children.

 We are unable to take them all and we can’t break up families with many children, so it’s never a simple process.
 It’s so difficult to look into their eyes and hear them plead to be on the flight, and leave some behind.

 Diniz Cardoso, MAF Operations

-Palma’s hospital, banks and the state prosecutor’s office have all been destroyed in what the BBC has described as ‘one of the biggest’ extremist attacks in the region since militants launched their insurgency in 2017.
+Palma’s hospital, banks and the state prosecutor’s office have all been destroyed in what the BBC describes as ‘one of the biggest’ extremist attacks in the region since militants launched their insurgency in 2017.

-In addition to evacuating refugees, Ambassador Aviation has flown in mobile phone tower engineers, cables, a power supply and repair equipment in a bid to restore damaged communications infrastructure.
+In addition to evacuations, Ambassador Aviation has flown in mobile phone tower engineers, cables, a power supply and repair equipment in a bid to restore damaged communications infrastructure.

 Ambassador Aviation is also working in partnership with local humanitarian agency, VAMOZ (Voluntários Anónimos de Moçambique) flying in over 2,700kg of food, drinking water, clothing and mosquito nets.

-The food is for survivors fleeing the fighting in Cabo Delgado province.
-They had attempted to enter Tanzania but were prevented from crossing the border and have no supplies.
+Some supplies are for fleeing survivors who had attempted to enter Tanzania but were prevented from crossing the border and had nothing with them to sustain them.